daattali/beautiful-jekyll/resources_pages/slack.md

 #### Edits and deletion

 If you want to change something you wrote in Slack, you can always edit the message afterwards.
 You can also delete messages, for example if you wrote something by accident.

+#### Message retention

+All UBC MDS Slack messages will be deleted at the end of each year (at least, all the messages in public channels, which are the ones we can control).
+If you see something on Slack that you would like to save for after the MDS program, it is your responsibility to make a copy of it.
+In general, though, most of the materials you may want to keep are on GitHub, and you will retain access to a copy of these materials at the end of the program.

 #### Privacy